-The table below sets forth certain information with respect to each person or entity known by the Company to be the beneficial owner of more than 5% of the Common Stock as of December 31, 1996 (based upon Schedule 13D and Schedule 13G filings by such persons with the Securities and Exchange Commission (the "Commission") for beneficial ownership at such date).
+The table below sets forth certain information with respect to each person or entity known by the Company to be the beneficial owner of more than 5% of the Common Stock as of December 31, 1997 (based upon Schedule 13D and Schedule 13G filings by such persons with the Securities and Exchange Commission (the "Commission") for beneficial ownership at such date).

-TITLE OF CLASS NAME AND ADDRESS OF BENEFICIAL OWNER AMOUNT AND NATURE OF BENEFICIAL OWNERSHIP PERCENT OF CLASS

-Common Stock Loews Corporation 35,050,000(1) 51.3%

-667 Madison Avenue

-New York, N.Y.
-10021-8087 • • • • •
+TITLE OF CLASS NAME AND ADDRESS OF BENEFICIAL OWNER AMOUNT AND NATURE OF BENEFICIAL OWNERSHIP PERCENT OF CLASS Common Stock Loews Corporation 667 Madison Avenue New York, NY 10021-8087 70,100,000(1) 50.3%

-Common Stock 4,373,960(2) 6.4%

-82 Devonshire Street

-Boston, Mass.
-02109

-- (1) Loews Corporation, a Delaware corporation ("Loews"), has sole investment power and sole voting power over 35,050,000 shares. - (2) FMR Corp. has sole voting power with respect to 634,736 shares and sole dispositive power with respect to 4,373,960 shares in its capacity as investment advisor and manager.
+(1) Loews Corporation, a Delaware corporation ("Loews"), has sole investment power and sole voting power over 70,100,000 shares.

-Because Loews holds more than a majority of the outstanding Common Stock of the Company, Loews has the power to approve matters submitted for consideration at the Annual Meeting without regard to the votes of the other stockholders.
-The Company understands that Loews intends to vote FOR the election of management's nominees for the Board of Directors and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent auditors.
+Because Loews holds more than a majority of the outstanding shares of Common Stock of the Company, Loews has the power to approve matters submitted for consideration at the Annual Meeting without regard to the votes of the other stockholders.
+The Company understands that Loews intends to vote FOR the election of management's nominees for the Board of Directors, FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent auditors and FOR the Amendment.
 There are no agreements between the Company and Loews with respect to the election of directors or officers of the Company or with respect to the other matters which may come before the Annual Meeting.